-A storm has driven the Norwegian sea captain Daland's ship ashore.
+A storm has driven the sea captain Daland's ship ashore.
 The voyage has exhausted the crew and soon they all go to rest.
 The Steersman tries to keep up his spirits with a song but falls asleep on the watch.
 Suddenly a strange vessel pulls alongside Daland's ship, and its captain is the Flying Dutchman.
 A curse lies upon him - the seaman is condemned to eternal wandering unimpeded by storms or pirates.
 Once in seven years he is permitted to land.
-The Dutchman offers Daland unheard-of wealth, pleading in return for lodging and Senta's, the Norwegian captain's daughter's, hand.
+The Dutchman offers Daland unheard-of wealth, pleading in return for lodging and Senta's, the captain's daughter's, hand.
 Daland accepts the Dutchman's proposal.
 The ships set sail.

 Waiting for the return of Daland's ship, the girls are working on their spinning wheels and singing.
-Senta's friends tease her about the ardent suitor the huntsman Erik who hates the portrait at which Senta stares for a long time.
+Senta's friends tease her about the ardent suitor the huntsman Erik who hates the image at which Senta stares for a long time.
 Senta, heedless of facetious remarks, sings a ballad about the Flying Dutchman, which she came to love already in childhood, and discloses her innermost secret: with a faithful love she wishes to save the harried seaman.
 Senta's words surprise Erik, who is overtaken by a strange foreboding.
-He relates a dream in which he saw her embrace the stranger from the portrait.
+He relates a dream in which he saw her embrace the stranger from the image.
 The Dutchman and Senta's father appear, and the father announces the marriage arrangement.
 Senta is transfixed by the Dutchman.
 The Dutchman does not turn his eyes from Senta - her love and faithfulness will lift his curse.

 Sailors celebrate their safe return.
 They call out to the Dutchman's ship, inviting the crew to join them, but the ship remains dark and silent.
 Daland's sailors deride the mysterious crew and the sea ghost - the Flying Dutchman.
 A storm rises.
 Apparitions approach the shore over the waves - the invitied guests have arrived.